 - C22 Extended Leadership Team members must make sure all contracts are completed and stored and related procurement records and reports are kept, so they can be inspected, for a minimum period of 6 years up to a period as outlined in the corporate records retention arrangements.
-This includes Waivers to these Rules and using any delegated powers. - Any Consultant who is responsible to the Council for satisfying contract and procurement procedures must comply with the Council's CPRs. - C24 Any Consultant must ensure that any conflicts of interest are managed and appropriately recorded.
+This includes Waivers to these Rules and using any delegated powers.
+Any deeds need to be stored for 12 years. - C23 Any Consultant who is responsible to the Council for satisfying contract and procurement procedures must comply with the Council's CPRs. - C24 Any Consultant must ensure that any conflicts of interest are managed and appropriately recorded.